Curriculum and Pedagogy

 Presenter: Meg Brough - Perth and Kinross Council

-ELC Induction Target Audience: all new ELC staff, including supply PA, ECP and EYPSAs This is a mandatory session for all new staff in local authority early learning and childcare settings.
-View course detailsDate, Time and Venue: 16 January 2025 - 4.00pm - 6.00pm - online MS Teams 6 March 2025 - 6.00pm - 8.00pm - online MS Teams 22 May 2025 - 6.00pm - 8.00pm - online MS Teams
+ELC Induction Target Audience: All new ELC staff, including supply PA, ECP and EYPSAs.
+This is a mandatory session for all new staff in local authority early learning and childcare settings.
+View course detailsDate, Time and Venue: 2 October 2025 - 6.00pm - 7.30pm - online MS Teams

-Presenter: Nina Roberts, Carly Williams and Sally McDougall - Perth and Kinross Council
+Presenter: Carly Williams, Sally McDougall, Catriona Roberts - Perth and Kinross Council

 Book here: |